ReuschelCGN/faster-routes/README.md

 ### Possible improvements
 - Improve the way of generating possible routepoints (step 1) - currently a lot of power will be wasted on creating points in positions where there already is one close enough where it doesn't make a difference.
 Maybe add an option to save points from every ~5m² in the area.
 Would take ages to process but should greatly improve results
 - In the last step, try to recursively go through the route, delete a random routepoint and then try to cover it up with nearby points.
 Then do the same for those nearby points.
 Something like that.

+# Additional IMPORTANT Infos:
+This is a Fork from Maltes (CCEV) faster-routes -> [faster-routes](https://github.com/ccev/faster-routes)

+Many thanks to him for his original!